phylum-dev/cli/README.md

 }
 ```
 Here we can see some summary information:
-* the package_score of the job
+* the package_score of the job - `"score": 0.5602972277915301`
-* the package score of axios specifically
+* the package score of axios specifically - `"package_score": 0.5602972277915301`
-* the number of dependencies axios requires
+* the number of dependencies axios requires - `"num_dependencies": 30`
-* the number of vulnerabilities identified in axios version 0.19.0.
+* the number of vulnerabilities identified in axios version 0.19.0 - `"num_vulnerabilities": 2`

 In this case the package score of the job and package are the same since the job only has 1 package.